netbofia/node_db_module/README.md

 ```

 Starting instance of db module requires to variables:
-- The path relative/absoulte to credentials JSON
+- The path relative/absoulte to credentials JSON, or the required JSON strucutre.
+(For use with proccess.env vars)
 - The absolute path to the tables dir.
 Note: Tables must start with capital letter!

 ``` JavaScript